k5cents/models-markets/README.md

 I will be using the FiveThirtyEight model to collect forecasting data.
 In 2016, FiveThirtyEight's prediction was closest to reality.
 They are one of the few mainstream forecasters to continue their work into the 2018 midterm elections.
+Furthermore, the make the top-line output of their model free to the public.

-The exact process of the FiveThirtyEight is proprietary, so we can't know exactly what data is being incorporated in what ways.
-In the "classic" version of their model, three types of quantitative data are
+The exact process of the FiveThirtyEight model is proprietary, so we can't know exactly what data is being incorporated in what ways.
+We do know that the "classic" version of their model, three types of quantitative data are used:
-used:

 1.  **Polling**: District-by-district polling, adjusted for house effects and other factors in some unknown way.
 [FiveThirtyEight rates pollsters](https://projects.fivethirtyeight.com/pollster-ratings/ "538 poll ratings") to adjust their findings.
-2.  **C.A.N.T.O.R.**: A proprietary system which infers results for districts with little or no polling from similar districts where polling has been done.
+2.  **CANTOR**: A proprietary system which infers results for districts with little or no polling from similar districts where polling has been done.
 3.  **Fundamentals**: Non-polling factors that historically help in predicting congressional races:
     -   Incumbency